aliabbani/Conference-page/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- This design is similar to the one created by  Cindy Shin. [original Link](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
 - Inspiration
 - etc